How to Protect Your Home from Natural Disasters with the Right Insurance

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Last fall, heavy rainfall led to flooding in the basement of Chynna Keys’s home in Fort Washington, Md.
+For example, heavy rainfall led to flooding in the basement of Chynna Keys’s home in Fort Washington, Maryland.
 Keys had to deal with water in her basement a couple of years ago, too, but she thought it had been caused by a faulty sump pump, which she replaced.
 This time, however, the rainfall flooded not only the main part of her basement but also a back room, damaging the carpet.
-Keys called her insurance agent at Erie Insurance, her home insurance provider, only to learn that she was on her own because she didn’t have a separate flood insurance policy.
-So far, she has paid $5,700 to fix the damages.

 Homeowners can purchase flood insurance from the federal government or a private insurer.
 The government’s National Flood Insurance Program provides up to $250,000 of dwelling coverage and up to $100,000 of contents coverage.
 The policy has two separate deductibles (one for dwelling, one for contents) that you must pay before coverage kicks in.
 Deductibles start at $1,000 but can go as high as $10,000 for single-family homes.
-If you think this coverage is too low, you can try the private insurance route, which typically has higher coverage limits and will reimburse you for the full replacement cost of your home’s contents.
-(The NFIP only covers the items’ actual cash value, which includes depreciation.)

 In some areas, a private policy may cost less than one from the NFIP.
 A 2017 study from Milliman, a risk-management and benefits firm, found that a large number of homeowners in Texas, Florida and Louisiana could buy a policy from a private insurer for less than they’d pay the NFIP.
 An insurance agent can help you compare options.
-Search for one near you at www.trustedchoice.com (opens in new tab).
+Search for one near you at Trusted Choice.

 If you live in a hurricane-prone area, floodwaters aren’t your only concern.
 While damages from wind and wind-driven rain are covered by a standard homeowners policy, many charge separate wind deductibles, which means higher out-of-pocket costs for you.
 The deductibles are usually based on a percentage of your coverage rather than a flat dollar amount.